 Krasl Art Center offers youth and adult education programs in a variety of media, including drawing, painting, photography, stop-motion animation, ceramics, and sculpture.
 Stay up-to-date on classes by subscribing to our e-newsletter

-KAC is proud to offer virtual programs and Krasl Kits you can enjoy from home in addition to our outdoor classes.
+KAC is proud to offer virtual programs and Krasl Kits you can enjoy from home in addition to limited in-person classes.

 Something is always happening at Krasl Art Center.
 From the Krasl Art Fair on the Bluff to ongoing public events indoors and out to our volunteer gatherings, Krasl is a vibrant year ’round gathering spot.
 See what’s coming soon.
 We’d love to see you at Krasl Art Center in beautiful downtown St. Joseph, Michigan.

 The 2020 Krasl Art Fair on the Bluff has been canceled, but you can still support the talented artists juried into the fair!
 Browse our 2020 Featured Artists and purchase artwork directly through the artists’ websites.

 Mark your calendar for July 10 & 11, 2021 as we celebrate the 60th annual Krasl Art Fair on the Bluff.